 Rwanda marriage culture may seem similar to many African regions, but their tribes and ethnic groups are quite significant.
 Rwandan wedding traditions have a strong importance in their culture because marriage links not only two people but also their families and their tribes.
 Incorporating the customs and traditions in Rwandan weddings gives honour to their culture.

 In Rwanda, many modern couples choose to appreciate their ancestors by incorporating traditional wedding customs into their own ceremonies.
-If you are interested in learning more about these unique Rwandan traditions, check out the list below!
+If you are interested in learning more about these unique Rwandan traditions, read on.

 What is a Traditional Marriage in Africa?

 Traditional marriage in Africa is a union between two families, not just two individuals.
-In many cultures, the parents or other elders choose the bride and groom in the community.
-The couple may not have even met before their wedding day!
-In some cultures, the bride and groom may live with the family of the groom after marriage.
+In many cultures, the parents or elders choose the bride and groom in the community.
+The couple may not have even met before their wedding day for some in many planned marriages.
+In others, the bride and groom may live with the family of the groom after marriage.

 Can Foreigners Get Married in Rwanda?

-Yes, foreigners can get married in Rwanda.
-They need to follow the same procedures as Rwandan citizens.
-Foreigners married to Rwandan citizens also have the same rights and responsibilities as Rwandan citizens.
+Rwanda marriage culture allows foreigners to marry a Rwandan.
+However, they need to follow the same procedures as Rwandan citizens.
+Foreigners married to Rwandan citizens also have the same rights and responsibilities.

 Courtship (‘Gufata irembo’)